CMU-CREATE-Lab/tile-generation/README.md

 2. Copy style changes to the tileserver-gl version of the style.
 In this repo, that's the `style-local.json` file.
 3. Run tileserver-gl, and verify that your style looks good with the vector map data you have.

-### Generating Tiles
+### Generating and Fetching Tiles

-At long last, we can finally generate the tiles...
+At long last, we can finally generate and fetch the tiles...

 It's simple enough to just write a script to fetch all tiles for a given level and lat/long bounding box directly from Tileserver GL, so that's what I did.
 It's a Node.js script in the `tile-fetcher` directory.
 I used Node.js 8.9.2, but it might work for other versions.